 Norco was elevated to a Schedule II drug by the DEA in 2014 to implement stricter control over the use of the drug.
 Nonetheless, it remains one of the most popular street drugs today.

 Yes, Norco is addictive due to its compounds, hydrocodone, and acetaminophen.
 When taken, Norco introduces synthetic endorphin to the brain, which makes you feel satisfied and pain-free.
 In the long run, the brain stops producing its own endorphin, which creates a dependence on the drug in order to feel good.

 What Does Norco Do To Your Body and Brain?

-As like other opiates, Norco introduces synthetic versions of the brain chemicals endorphins into the body.
-At first, they increase the amount of endorphins present to make you feel satisfied, less in pain.
-However, the same synthetic chemicals make the brain stop in producing its version, ultimately depending on the introduction of such chemicals from external sources.
+Like other opiates, Norco introduces synthetic versions of the brain chemicals, endorphins, into the body.
+At first, they increase the number of endorphins present to make you feel satisfied, less in pain.
+However, the same synthetic chemicals make the brain stop producing the natural ones, ultimately depending on the introduction of such chemicals from external sources.
 Your body thus becomes dependent on Norco to feel good.

 Later on, you develop a certain level of tolerance to the amount of Norco that enters your body.
 At this point, you will need to take higher doses to get the same satisfaction as you did before.

 What are the long-term effects of Norco addiction?

 The long-term effects of Norco addiction include urinary problems, hypoventilation, jaundice, liver damage, and hearing loss.
 There is also an increased risk of heart attacks and even coma.

 Knowing whether a person is addicted to the drug due to prescription or non-medical use is easy.
 Some of the most obvious symptoms include:

 - Asking for a prescription from different doctors, also known as doctor shopping.